danigrant/gravity/README.md

+# 👩‍🚀 Gravity

-# 👩‍🚀 Gravity: Gravatar For Ethereum Addresses
+Gravity is Gravatar for Ethereum addresses.

-Gravity is a smart contract where ethereum account holders can store and update their gravatar images.
-Apps, dapps and wallets can easily pull account gravatar images from the smart contract to display them in-app.
+Gravity is implemented as an Ethereum smart contract where account holders can set and update their own names and images to be used as avatars in decentralized applications.
+Apps, dapps and wallets can then easily pull gravatar names and images from the smart contract to display them as avatars in-app.
 Enjoy!

 The smart contract is running at address `0x2E645469f354BB4F5c8a05B3b30A929361cf77eC`

-## 💃 Create Your Gravatar!
+## Create Your Gravatar!

 In MyEtherWallet: